Hack

 , then run direnv allow

 in this directory.
-This will set coopcloud repos as private due to this bug..
 Or you can run go env -w GOPRIVATE=coopcloud.tech

 but I'm not sure how persistent this is.